 Decrease in solar radiation intensity, depending on the extent, may or may not promote plants growth.

 Temperature manuplated shrubs may show significantly higher instances of visitation compared with unaltered shrub microsites.

+Revise///

+H: Foundation species, shelter, and relatively large objects in desert ecosystems influence animal behaviour and population dynamics including movement.

+P1 – etc…

 Methods:

+UV-permeable Perspex shelters…

+ALSO – ONE MORE IDEA what about having a shelter that also BLOCKS all light – emulate a solar array – your experiment BEGS the question and this is a HUGE implication!!!

+Etc

-Car shelter chambers will be built in the field using the design similar to figure 2 design.
+chambers will be built in the field using the design similar to figure 2 design.
 Shelters will be built from Plexiglas glued together.
 Each chamber will be high enough to account for the height of the individual shrub; however, chosen shrubs will generally be of the same volume and stature to minimize treatment differences.
 A hole will allow for the entrance and exit of animals.
 The presence of the shelter will result in an increase in temperature which will be measured by temperature loggers.
 Soil temperature and relative humidity will also be recorded via loggers.
-Shelters also have the ability to increase CO2 concentrations without altering the air; thus, carbon dioxide meters will be used to record the change in the concentration of this gas.
+Shelters also have the ability to increase CO2 concentrations??? without altering the air; thus, carbon dioxide meters will be used to record the change in the concentration of this gas.
 Solar radiation intensity can be manipulated by Plexiglas of different darkness intensity that either UV permeable or impermeable.
 Soil microbiota samples will be taken once before the start of the study and once when the study is completed, and analyzed to reveal possible microbial differences.
 Shelter sites would be paired with simple open and shrub microsites.
 Furthermore, a mesh shelter that does not manipulate any weather parameters will be used as control.
 Shrub height, length, and width (x, y, and z) dimensions will also be recorded once before and after the study is finished for both shelter and non-shelter microsites.
 The study will take place in site 3 and 4 of Carrizo.
 Table 2 summarizes the treatments and replications.
 Cam traps will be paired with 4 sets of shrubs, 4 sets of open, and 4 sets of shelters (2 sets in each site).

 Table 2.
 Replication breakdown for open-shrub microsites and open-top-chambers.